John Jefferson Davis

 John Jefferson Davis is Professor of Systematic Theology and Christian Ethics at Gordon-Conwell Theological Seminary, where he has taught since 1975.
 He is an ordained Presbyterian pastor (Presbyterian Church USA).

-Thought
+Scholarship

 Davis has been actively publishing in ethics and systematic theology for nearly three decades.
-His most influential debates involve women's ordination, or Christian Egalitarianism.
+His most influential debates involve women's ordination and Christian Egalitarianism.
 Davis has also taken part in a popular debate with John Sanders over Open Theism.
+Davis served as the president of the Evangelical Philosophical Society from 1980 to 1981.